Welcome to Year 1

 We ask all children to bring in a change of shoes to wear inside.

 This helps to keep the classroom tidy.
 It is especially important now that the weather is changing!
 The children have a labelled shoe space just for them.

 Our P.E. days:

-Thursday and Friday
+Monday and Friday